josephistired/DiscordBot-v14/README.md

 Visit the [wiki](https://www.josephcarmosino.website/discordbotv14#miscellaneous) to see the commands and learn more about the bot.
 **Please be patient, I am in the process of rehauling it.**

+# 🛑 Warning

+Please don't use test branches to run the bot.
+As they are test branches, some things might be broken & not completed.